Lucrezia Gennaro

-Lucrezia Gennaro (born 25 July 2001) is an Italian figure skater.
-She is the 2018 Triglav Trophy champion, the 2018 EduSport Trophy champion, the 2018 Denkova-Staviski Cup silver medalist, the 2019 Sofia Trophy silver medalist, and the 2019 Open Ice Mall Cup silver medalist.
+Lucrezia Gennaro (born 25 July 2001) is an Italian figure skater who currently competes for Greece.

+Representing Italy, she is the 2018 Triglav Trophy champion, the 2018 EduSport Trophy champion, the 2018 Denkova-Staviski Cup silver medalist, the 2019 Sofia Trophy silver medalist, and the 2019 Open Ice Mall Cup silver medalist.
 She has competed in the final segment at two ISU Championships – the 2016 World Junior Championships and 2019 European Championships.

 Career

 Early career

 Gennaro began learning to skate in 2004.
 She competed in the advanced novice ranks during the 2013–2014 and 2014–2015 seasons.
 In February 2015, she became the Italian national junior champion.

 2015–2016 season

 Coached by Ludmila Mladenova in Padova, Gennaro made her junior international debut in August 2015, placing seventh at the ISU Junior Grand Prix (JGP) in Bratislava, Slovakia.
 In December, she won her second junior national title.
 In February, she represented Italy at the 2016 Winter Youth Olympics in Hamar, Norway.
 She placed 9th in the individual ladies' event and her team finished seventh.
 At the 2016 World Junior Championships, held in March in Debrecen, Hungary, she qualified to the free skate and finished 19th overall (23rd in the short program, 17th in the free skate).